MelodieZhang/melodiezhang.github.com/README.md

-Personal page and blog of Melodie Zhang
+Personal page and blog of Melodie Zhang.

-Powered by [Jekyll](http://jekyllrb.com/) and currently uses the [Pixyll](http://www.pixyll.com) theme.
+Powered by [Jekyll](http://jekyllrb.com/) and based on the [Pixyll](http://www.pixyll.com) theme.